Monkeystation/photanol-com/src/pages/index.md

     lookout for talent.
 Send an open application to [jobs@photanol.com](mailto:jobs@photanol.com).
   list:
-    - title: "Research Technician Strain Synthesis "
-      description_short: "We are looking for a candidate to strengthen the execution of cyanobacterial strain engineering strategies for the (improved) production of selected products in an industrial environment.
-You will get a role in our strain synthesis team with emphasis on molecular techniques.
-We value creativity and out-of-the box thinking, but also a structured and analytical way of working towards our targets. "
-      description_full: >-
-        The role is a full-time position based in our brand-new labs in Amsterdam.
-At Photanol, we offer an exciting international work environment in a young team in which you have the possibility to grow.

-        Your responsibilities will include:

-        * Application and development of molecular cloning techniques for strain engineering

-        * Identify and implement workflows for improving the efficiency and effectiveness of the strain development process

-        * Development and implementation of new genetic engineering tools and writing of standard operating procedures (SOP)

-        * Support application of robotics

-        * Data management and reporting including project reports (oral and written), strain maintenance and inventory management (ELN)

-        We are looking for someone with the following characteristics:

-        * BSc (HLO) level in Biotechnology, Biochemistry, Microbiology, Molecular Biology

-        * Trained in molecular cloning techniques and microbiological safety

-        * Happy to have a hands-on job in the laboratory

-        * Experience with cyanobacterial/algal research is appreciated

-        * Personal qualities: team player, creative, target-oriented, versatile and flexible, pragmatic.

-        * Good communication skills, both verbal and written, in the English language

-        * Applicant outside of EU is required to have a valid work/residence permit or visa.

-        Please send your cover letter and resume to [joanna.kowalczyk@photanol.com](mailto:joanna.kowalczyk@photanol.com)

-        The position is available per July/August 2023.
     - title: Junior Researcher Strain Engineering
       description_short: "Passion for biotechnology and ready to change the world?
         Interested in driving translation of science and technology to a